Postgraduate course information

 All graduate courses are fee-paying courses.

 Where course requirements allow a free choice of electives, students may select subjects from graduate programs in UTS: Communication or subjects from other course areas in the University.
 Students may select subjects beyond the lists of elective subjects for particular courses with the approval of the graduate adviser.
-Not all subjects are available every semester.
+Not all subjects are available every session.

 Postgraduate students are advised that they will be excluded from a course if they: